fikovnik/ISSTA18-artifact/README.md

 ## Artifact description

 This is the artifact for the paper __Tests from Traces: Automated Unit Test Generation for R__ published at ISSTA 2018.
+The aim is to:

+1. show how the Genthat tool introduced in the paper works and can be used for extracting code from R packages, and
+2. reproduce the experiment used to evaluate it.

+Concretely, we rerun the all the code snippets shown in Section 3 of the paper and the evaluation from Section 4.

+The artifact is composed of two parts:

+- Genthat Overview
+- CRAN Experiment

+The first part corresponds to the Section 3 of the paper where we introduce the tool.
+The second part reproduces the experiment that we used to evaluate the tool in Section 4 and reproduce Table 1,2 and Figure 4.

+Both parts require the docker image to be run.

 ## Prerequisites